-3.3 There are those that date the dawn of human intelligence from the publication of Darwin's Origin of Species in 1859.
-In fact, though the work does not contain any systematic statement of methodological foundations, it dows present the outstanding instance of the employment of probability as a principle of explanation.
-For, is the first place, Dar inism proposes to explain.
-It offers to tell why species differ, why they are found in their observable spatio-temporal distributions, why the numbers in each species increase, or remain constant, or diminish even to the point of extinction.
-In the second place, the explanation presents an intelligibility immanent in the data, grounded in similarities and differences, in numbers and their rates of change. in distributions over the surface of the earth and through the epochs of geology.
-In the third place, this immanent intelligibility differs radically from the immanent intelligibility offered, for instance, by Newton's theory of universal gravitation or Laplace's affirmation of a single mathematical formula by which a suitably endowed intelligence might deduce any world situation from complete information on a single situation.
+3.3 There are those that date the dawn of human Λ intelligence from the publication of Darwin's Origin of Species in 1859.
+In fact, though the work does not contain any systematic statement of detiodological foundations, it does present the outstanding instance of the employment of probability as a principle of explanation.
+For, in the first place, Darwinism explaint.
+The tall, why species differ, why they are found in their observable spetio-temporal distributions, why them numbers in each species increase, or remain constant, or diminish in the second of extinction.
+In the second place, Metexplanation presents an intellicibility immanent in the data, Frounded in similaridies and differences, in numbers and their rates of change, in distributions over the surface of In the the earth and through the genturies epochs of meology. third place, this immanent intelligibility differs radically from the immanent intelligibility offered, for instance, by Newton's m theory of universal gravitation or Laplace's affirmation of a single mathematical function formula by which a suitably endowed intelligence might deduce any world situation from complete information on a single situation.
 For the follower of Laplace cannot reach any determinate conclusions, unless he is provided with fully accurate information on the basic situation.
-But the follower of Darwin is indifferent to the details of his basic situation, and he obtains his conclusions by appealing to the natural selection of chance variations that arise in any of a large variety of terrestrial processes from any of a large variety of initial situations.
+But the follower of Darwin is indifferent to the details of his basic situation, and he obtains his conclusions in a second in the second seco by appealing to the natural selection of chance variationsm that arise in any of a warx large veriety of terrestrial processes from any of a large variety of initial situations.
+It is not difficult to discern in Darwin's natural selection of chance variations a particular case of a move general formula.
+For it is not the single, isolated variation but rather a combination of variations that is significant for the evolutionary process.
+Again, while such combinations of variations may be attributed to chance, in the sense that the biologist is not concerned, with efficient causality, but with an immanent intelligibility, still, what is significant for evolution is the probability of emergence of such combinations of warmations and not the non-systematic divergence from their probability, which is our meaning of the name, chance.
+Finally, makaralxselection as chance variation is an instance of probability of emergence, so natural selection is an instance of probability of survival.
+Artificial selection is the work of the breeder, who mates the plants or animals possessing the characteristics he wishes to encourage.
+Natural selection is the work of nature, which whose a longer life of workanoy and 50 MOVE Prequent Liters to the trees to the tree better onigoed the works of nature, which gaves a shorter life expectancy and so less frequent litters to the typics that are less well equipped to fend for themselves.
+Still, nature effects this selection, not . ith the/predictability of the changing phases of the moon, but only by a general tendency that admits exceptions and that increases in efficacy with the increase of numbers and the prolongation of time intervals.
+In a word, natural selection means survival in accord with the probabilities.
+Moreover, these combinations of variations, which possess probabilities of emergence and of survival, are relevant to schemes of recurrence.
+For the concrete living 0